jpforcioli/github_howto_jsonrpc_api/002_security_profiles.rst

 Caught in #0955276.

-IPS Profile Usage is a tool that let the FortiManager administror know about IPS sensor usage.
+IPS Profile Usage is a tool that lets the FortiManager administror knows about global IPS sensor usage.

 You trigger it using the *More* > *IPS Profile Usages* from the *Intrusion Prevention* page: